teamclipper/teamclipper-blog/_posts/2020-12-06-teamclipper-hive-mind.md

 ![tweets]({{ site.baseurl }}/assets/images/tweets.png)

-We hear you “Bookmarking is broken”
+We hear you **“Bookmarking is broken”**

-So here we are introducing “TeamClipper”, a bookmarking solution for teams.
+So here we are introducing **“TeamClipper”**, a bookmarking solution for teams.
 Create a collection of bookmarks for your team, and start building intelligence around them.
 With TeamClipper we are enabling teams not only to have a common secure place to store all their internal and external bookmarks but we are also making these bookmarks more meaningful.
 Simple features like adding a note/comment to a bookmark or highlighting a section of a bookmark goes a long way.
 For us it proved to be a timesaver if not lifesaver while we were building various ideas :) As we build more features, we do not want to limit this collaborative intelligence to user action, so we would send you a daily/weekly digest of the popular and engaging content based on your team's behaviour to boost collaborative learning and keep building the knowledge base.

 And with this we want to create a Hive Mind in your team!